PlumpMath/mealy/README.md

  - `input-chan` - A core.async channel for receiving input
  - `opts` (optional) Passed in as :key val pairs
       - `:timeout-ms` - ms to wait for input before timing out.
-If you specify :timeout-ms, you must also specify :timeout-fn
+If you specify `:timeout-ms`, you must also specify `:timeout-fn`.
       - `:timeout-fn` - Function to be called when timeouts occur.
-If you specify :timeout-fn, you must also specify :timeout-ms.
+If you specify `:timeout-fn`, you must also specify `:timeout-ms`.
                       This function will be called with no arguments.
-      - :`shutdown-fn` - Function to be called when the state machine exits This function will be called with no arguments.
+      - :`shutdown-fn` - Function to be called when the state machine exits.
+                       This function will be called with no arguments.

 The state-map must include a :start key, which is the state machine's